cf-guardian/guardian/README.md

 ### Errors

-Errors returned from Guardian functions and methods include stack traces so that the point of failure can easily be determined.
+Errors returned from Guardian functions and methods include error identifiers to uniquely identify each kind of failure and stack traces so that the point of failure can easily be determined.
 The [gerror](gerror) package is used to construct errors.

 ### Logging